 We currently conduct substantial business in countries outside of North America.
-In addition, we are evaluating the possibility of establishing distribution networks in certain other foreign countries, particularly in Europe, Asia, the Middle East and South America.
 We could be materially and adversely affected by economic, legal, political and regulatory developments in the countries in which we do business in the future or in which we expand our business, particularly those countries which have historically experienced a high degree of political or economic instability.
 Examples of risks inherent in such non-North American activities include:

-- changes in the political and economic conditions in the countries in which we operate, including civil uprisings and terrorist acts; - unexpected changes in regulatory requirements; - changes in tariffs; - the adoption of foreign or domestic laws limiting exports to or imports from certain foreign countries; - fluctuations in currency exchange rates and the value of the U.S. dollar; - restrictions on repatriation of earnings; - expropriation of property without fair compensation; - governmental actions that result in the deprivation of contract or proprietary rights; and - the acceptance of business practices which are not consistent with or are antithetical to prevailing business practices we are accustomed to in North America including export compliance and anti-bribery practices and governmental sanctions.
+- changes in the political and economic conditions in the countries in which we operate, including civil uprisings and terrorist acts: - unexpected changes in regulatory requirements; - changes in tariffs; - the adoption of foreign or domestic laws limiting exports to or imports from certain foreign countries; - fluctuations in currency exchange rates and the value of the U.S. dollar; - restrictions on repatriation of earnings; - expropriation of property without fair compensation; - governmental actions that result in the deprivation of contract or proprietary rights; and - the acceptance of business practices which are not consistent with or are antithetical to prevailing business practices we are accustomed to in North America including export compliance and anti-bribery practices and governmental sanctions.